okitouni/okitouni.github.io/content/authors/admin/_index.md

 ---
 [[wa-ill kitoonee] 🔊](media/pronounce_name.mp3)

-I am a Ph.D. student at MIT in the Institute for AI and Fundamental Interactions.
-During my Ph.D., I worked a lot in research at the interface between machine learning and physics including AI robustness, fairness, and interpretability with applications to physics.
+I am a Ph.D. student at MIT in the Institute for AI and Fundamental Interactions (IAIFI).
+In the past, I worked a lot in research at the interface between machine learning and physics including AI robustness, fairness, and interpretability with applications to physics.
 I am also interested in understanding the science of deep learning and AI foundations.
 Recently, I've been very excited about AI reasoning, multi-modal foundation models, safe and scalable deep learning.
 During my time at Microsoft Research, I worked on developing a knowledge base generative model towards a knowledge-augmented LLM approach to improving interpretability and limit hallucination.